corcorana/restingIAF/iaf_manu.md

 We note also that our SGF method resulted in a higher proportion of PAF estimates than that produced by the Gaussian curve-fitting procedure implemented by Haegens and colleagues [-@haegens2014].
 It may be the case then that our non-parametric approach, which attempts to smooth the PSD rather than fit a specified function to it, retains more data (i.e. excludes fewer individuals from IAF-related analyses) by virtue of its capacity to accommodate a broader range of alpha-band distributions.

-While we cannot categorically rule out the possibility that sampling error furnished us with a dataset comprised of an unusually high number of individuals manifesting singular, unambiguous alpha peaks, it is encouraging that the SGF technique was able to estimate such a high proportion of PAFs and CoGs.
+While we cannot categorically rule out the possibility that sampling error furnished us with a dataset comprising an unusually high number of individuals manifesting singular, unambiguous alpha peaks, it is encouraging that the SGF technique was able to estimate such a high proportion of PAFs and CoGs.
-By the same token, it is also reassuring that the two cases in which the technique was not able to extract PAF estimates did not demonstrate compelling evidence of any concerted alpha-band activity on visual inspection of the relevant PSD plots ([Fig_no_pafs](#no_pafs)).
+By the same token, it is also reassuring that neither of the two cases in which the technique failed to extract PAF estimates demonstrated compelling evidence of any concerted alpha-band activity on visual inspection of the relevant PSD plots ([Fig_no_pafs](#no_pafs)).
 It is perhaps also worth pointing out that the diverse age range of participants sampled within this study would most likely have posed a robust challenge to any automated peak frequency routine, given the typically reported changes in spectral power and alpha peak distribution associated with older adulthood [e.g., @dustman1999].
 That the automated IAF estimation technique reported here was able to extract estimates for the vast majority of individuals, and that it did so using a fixed set of a priori-defined parameters assigned on the basis of preliminary testing in an independent dataset, speaks to its capacity to derive resting-state IAF estimates across a broad spectrum of the healthy population.

-Although a high proportion of channel data derived across both pre- and post-experiment recordings were available for grand averaging in most cases, individuals for whom only a subset of channel estimates could be derived tended to demonstrate stronger alpha peak activity in the latter recording (see [Fig_stacked_chans](#stacked_chans)).
+Although a high proportion of channel data derived across both pre- and post-experiment recordings were available for grand averaging in most cases, individuals for whom only a subset of channel estimates could be derived tended to demonstrate stronger alpha peak activity in the latter EEG recording (see [Fig_stacked_chans](#stacked_chans)).
-This trend was by no means universal, however, thus it seems prudent for researchers to include both pre- and post-experiment resting-state recordings within their protocols wherever possible.
+This trend was by no means universal, however; thus it seems prudent for researchers to include both pre- and post-experiment resting-state recordings within their protocols wherever possible.
-As expected, pre- and post-experiment IAF estimates were highly intercorrelated; hence, it would seem reasonable to treat those estimates derived from singular recordings (i.e. cases in which only one recording yielded an estimate of PAF/CoG) as valid indicators of IAF.
+As expected, pre- and post-experiment IAF estimates were highly intercorrelated; hence, it would seem reasonable to treat those estimates derived from singular recordings (i.e. cases in which only one recording yielded a viable estimate of PAF/CoG) as valid indicators of IAF.
 Additional support for this view accrues from the observation that the inclusion of single-recording PAF estimates amongst grand-averaged PAFs did not result in any marked deviation from the expected (approximately) Gaussian distribution reported previously [@klimesch1996].

 Comparison of PAF and CoG estimates also revealed a high degree of intercorrelation, despite showing some differences in the distribution of their respective grand-averaged estimates.
 Although this might prompt concerns of redundancy, we interpret this finding positively: the CoG seems to tap into a similar underlying neural process (or indeed, set of processes) as that indexed by PAF.
-Although not necessary in the present analysis on account of the high proportion of PAFs that were extracted, this finding suggests that the CoG estimator might be substituted as an alternative marker of IAF in cases where the PAF cannot be determined (e.g., due to significant split-peaks).
+Although not necessary in the present analysis on account of the high proportion of PAFs that were extracted, this finding suggests that the CoG estimator might warrant being substituted as an alternative marker of IAF in cases where the PAF cannot be determined (e.g., due to significant split-peaks).
 In any case, given the dearth of research directly comparing these two measures (most IAF-related research involves some variant of PAF, perhaps on account of the additional complexities involved in calculating CoG), we suggest that it would be informative if future researchers were to report both of these indices in parallel.
-Should it be the case that PAF and CoG track one another almost identically, then only one of these markers need be selected for the remainder of the analysis [as per @jann2010].
+Should it be the case that PAF and CoG track one another almost identically, then only one of these measures need be selected for the remainder of the analysis [as per @jann2010].
-However, it could be the case that PAF and CoG diverge under certain circumstances, hence it may be hasty to dismiss the CoG as a redundant alternative to the PAF.
+However, it could be the case that PAF and CoG diverge under certain circumstances, the understanding of which may shed light on the nature of the IAF and its underlying alpha-band dynamics.
-It is of course a notable advantage of the present method that it enables researchers to rapidly derive sample-wide estimates of both PAF and CoG.
+It is of course a notable advantage of the present method that it enables researchers to rapidly derive sample-wide estimates of both PAF and CoG, thus furnishing a convenient means of estimator comparison.
-To the best of our knowledge, no other automated technique provides the functionality to simultaneously compute both of these IAF estimators.
+To the best of our knowledge, no other automated technique provides the functionality to simultaneously compute both of these IAF indices.

 ### 4.2 Estimation of simulated IAFs
-Our preliminary set of simulations showed that the SGF technique approached an optimal level of performance when 2 min synthetic signals featured at least 24 s of alpha-band oscillations (SNR = 0.20).
+Our preliminary set of simulation analyses indicated that the SGF technique approached an optimal level of performance when 2 min synthetic signals featured at least 24 s of alpha-band oscillations (SNR = 0.20).
-Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 6% of simulated alpha components either going undetected or being erroneously estimated by more than one frequency bin.
+Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 6% of simulated alpha components going undetected or being erroneously estimated by more than one frequency bin.

-Interestingly, our analysis shows that less sophisticated approaches to peak estimation can result in substantial error at comparably low levels of SNR.
+Interestingly, our analysis shows that less sophisticated approaches to peak estimation (namely, automated detection of local maxima) can result in substantial error at comparably low levels of SNR.
 It is likely that many of these inaccurate estimates were attributable to spurious local maxima within noisy fluctuations in background spectral activity.
-It is a strength of the SGF technique, then, that it applies more stringent criteria when evaluating peak candidates.
+Such artifacts are undesirable not only for the obvious reason that they introduce additional noise into the analysis, but also insofar as these errors diminish confidence in the reliability of the method (after all, such errors would presumably have been avoided had spectral data been analysed instead via visual inspection).
-In our view, it is preferable that an automated peak detection routine should reject spectra showing inconclusive evidence of any concerted alpha-band activity, rather than generate highly deviant estimates of the true underlying (albeit weak) signal.
+Indeed, we consider it preferable that an automated peak detection routine should reject spectra showing inconclusive evidence of any concerted alpha-band activity, rather than generating highly deviant estimates of the underlying (albeit weak) signal.
+It is a strength of the SGF technique, then, that it applies more stringent criteria in the evaluation of peak candidates -- criteria which we believe constitute a good approximation to the traditional method of (visual) PAF evaluation formulated in section 1.1.

 In addition to demonstrating that the SGF technique performs consistently well in low-to-moderate SNR conditions, our analysis also confirmed that the application of this smoothing procedure did not cause excessive distortion of PAF estimates.
+Furthermore, our analysis highlighted that discrete Fourier analysis methods such as Welch's modified periodogram approach to PSD estimation may lead to artifactual split-peaks, and that such cases can be corrected by the SGF procedure.
-Consequently, this preliminary set of simulation data stands as a basic proof of concept that the SGF method is capable of extracting a high proportion of underlying peak frequencies without introducing systematic bias.
+Consequently, this preliminary set of simulation data stands as a basic proof of concept that the SGF method is capable of (1) extracting a high proportion of underlying peak frequencies without introducing systematic bias, and (2) improving upon existing techniques of peak resolution and estimation, thus helping to maximise the number of IAF estimates that can be extracted from a given dataset.
-We acknowledge however that the estimation of sharply defined, single frequency alpha components is unlikely to be representative of genuine electrophysiological data in many contexts.
+We acknowledge however that the estimation of sharply defined, single frequency alpha components may well be unrepresentative of genuine electrophysiological data in many contexts.
-While it is encouraging then that the SGF technique performed well in these reasonably favourable conditions, it was necessary to demonstrate its capabilities when confronted with more complex, ecologically valid simulation data.
+While it is encouraging then that the SGF technique performed well when applied in these reasonably favourable conditions, it was necessary to demonstrate its capabilities when confronted with more complex, ecologically valid simulation data.

 The multi-channel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as they were comprised of both a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999], and a variety of correlated (but nonidentical) spectral estimates of these composite signals.
 This manipulation also enabled us to examine the accuracy of CoG estimates, which in the context of Gaussian-distributed alpha components should ideally converge with PAF.